Information on this page is for customers in

 If I already have a home charger, can I still receive incentives through this program?

-Yes, if you’ve already taken the step to install a charger at your home you can still be eligible for $100 to enroll eligible technologies in the program and also be eligible for the $200 annual participation incentive, as long as you’re able to fully participate in the program.
+Yes, if you’ve already taken the step to install a charger at your home you can still be eligible for $100 to enroll that device in the program and also be eligible for ongoing participation incentives, as long as you’re able to fully participate in the responsibilities of your chosen participation tier.

-Managed Charging programs encourage users to charge during off-peak hours, which helps the utilities handle times of stress on the grid which, if unmanaged, can lead to higher costs for all utility customers.
-By encouraging off-peak charging, utilities can more efficiently integrate flexible EV load on to their existing systems.
+Managed Charging programs encourage users to charge during off-peak hours, which helps lower demand on the grid.
+By encouraging off-peak charging, utilities can more efficiently integrate flexible EV load on to their existing systems, to the financial benefit of all customers.
 It may also help the utilities avoid using more carbon-intensive electricity, which may reduce our region’s carbon footprint.
-These programs may also enable utilities to integrate more renewable energy and utilize the flexibility of EV charging to provide additional services to their customers.
+These programs may also enable utilities to integrate more renewable energy and utilize the flexibility of EV charging to provide additional services to their territory.

 Will participating in Managed Charging force me to change my charging habits?